-- All stock used at CPRA sanctioned events must be supplied by member stock contractors or rough stock contractor permit holders.
+- 1. All stock used at CPRA sanctioned events must be supplied by member stock contractors or rough stock contractor permit holders.
 Timed Event stock must be supplied by a member stock contractor, timed event stock contractor permit holder or a full card contestant member. - 2.
 Any stock contractor and/or rodeo committee, who for any particular reason cannot obtain suitable stock at a reasonable price from a member stock contractor, must obtain permission from the rough stock representatives involved in the event if they wish to hire stock from a rough stock contractor permit holder.
 Failure to obtain permission will result in a five hundred-dollar (\$500) fine for each offense. - 3.
 Any stock contractor and/or rodeo committee who cannot obtain approved timed event stock, must obtain permission from the event representatives involved in the event.
 Failure to obtain permission will result in a five hundred-dollar (\$500) fine for each offense.
 All timed event stock used at CPRA sanctioned events must be supplied by member stock contractors, timed event stock contractor permit holders or a regular member in good standing. - 4.
-Nominations of stock for CFR are to be received by the Association office no later than 4pm MST on the last business day in August.
-Stock selection received no later than forty-eight (48) hours after the last performance of the final regular season rodeo, and injury substitutions are to be made one (1) week prior to CFR of the given year.
-Bucking stock must be in an approved CPRA Rodeo draw three (3) times to qualify to be eligible to compete at the CFR.
+Nominations of stock for CFR are to be received by the Association office no later than 4pm MST on the first business day after the August long weekend.
+Injury substitutions are to be made one (1) week prior to CFR of the given year.
+Bucking stock must be in an approved CPRA event draw three (3) times to qualify to be eligible to compete at the CFR.
 Animals turned out will count as a trip. - a.
 Breeding stallions and mares with a current year foal will be exempt from the three (3) trip requirement and may be nominated for the Canadian Finals Rodeo eligibility.
 Breeding stock animals that qualify for the three (3) exemption will not be eligible for any Stock of the Year Awards.
 Stock will not be eligible for the breeding exemption if they have been bucked at any event during the rodeo season.
-Any violation of this policy will result in a five thousand dollar (\$5000) fine. - 5.
+Any violation of this policy will result in a five thousand dollar (\$5,000) fine. - 5.
 Stock must carry the registered brand of the stock contracting firm who submits the bucking stock for nomination to the CFR, with the contractors doing the policing. - 6.
 Association stock contractors are required to include a clause in their contracts with any rodeo releasing them from the contract to work, appear or perform in the arena if the Association does not approve the rodeo. - 7.
 Stock contractors are required to have two bull fighters on hand for the bull riding, both during the performance and the slack.
 There must be either two full carded bull fighters or one full carded bull fighter and one permit bull fighter. - 8.
 A one hundred-dollar (\$100) fine per performance will be assessed to the stock contractor if a suitable flag horse for the rodeo judges is not supplied.